What are you looking for

 In our experience, as Project and Cost Management Consultants, this is where early education on actual costs invested vs actual costs saved – perhaps taking into account outside-of-the-box financial aid – needs to be thoroughly relayed as a strategy, understood and appreciated by project stakeholders during early project feasibility planning and the re-setting of asset lifetime goals.

 We’re happy to share this knowledge with project owners and industry peers, if you’d like to find out how we set projects on the right track, drop us a note here.

 To the CPI Trade Media Team, thank you once again for your incredible efforts at highlighting progressive developments within the Middle East built environment!

-We are pleased to announce that Compass has been shortlisted in…Learn More
+We are delighted to announce that Compass has been awarded…Learn More

 For better web experience, please use the website in portrait mode